Skip to main content

 • Consider battery storage solutions to store excess energy for use when production is low.

-• Improve home energy efficiency by upgrading insulation, using energy-efficient appliances, and managing heating and cooling effectively.
+• Improve home energy efficiency by upgrading insulation, using energy-efficient appliances, managing heating and cooling with programmable thermostats, and turning off unused lights and devices.

 By understanding the difference between solar production and energy consumption, you can take control of your energy usage and maximize your solar savings!